Skip to main content

 Affordable Housing Levy (AHL)

-• Introduced in July 2023, AHL requires employers to deduct and remit 1.5% of employees’ gross monthly salary, matching this with an employer contribution of 1.5%.
+• AHL requires employers to deduct and remit 1.5% of employees’ gross monthly salary, matched by an employer contribution of 1.5%.

-• AHL payments are due within nine working days after each month-end, with penalties for late remittance.
+• AHL payments are due by the ninth working day after month-end, with penalties for late remittance.

 Payroll in Kenya